10up/safe-svg/readme.txt

         // Do what you want here...

+        // This should return an array so add your attributes to
+        // to the $attributes array before returning it.
+E.G.

+        $attributes[] = 'target'; // This would allow the target="" attribute.

         return $attributes;
     } );

     add_filter( 'svg_allowed_tags', function ( $tags ) {

         // Do what you want here...

+        // This should return an array so add your tags to
+        // to the $tags array before returning it.
+E.G.

+        $tags[] = 'use'; // This would allow the <use> element.

         return $tags;
     } );

 == Changelog ==

+= 1.9.4 =
+* Fixed a bug causing lots of error log output to do with `safe_svg::fix_direct_image_output()`

 = 1.9.3 =
-* Fixed a bug cusing 0 height and width SVGs
+* Fixed a bug causing 0 height and width SVGs

 = 1.9.2 =
 * Fixed a warning about an Illegal string offset